Telomere: Discovery

 The existence of a special structure at the ends of chromosomes was independently proposed in 1938 by Hermann Joseph Muller, studying the fruit fly Drosophila melanogaster, and in 1939 by Barbara McClintock, working with maize.
-Muller observed that the ends of irradiated fruit fly chromosomes did not present alterations such as deletions or inversions.
-He hypothesized the presence of a protective cap, which he coined "telomeres", from the Greek telos (end) and meros (part).
+Painter and Muller determined during 1929 two alternative possibilities for the order of chromosome rearrangement, the latter termed the "breakage-first hypothesis".
+Muller inferred from this hypothesis that for the continued operation of a broken ended chromosome, in radiation damaged chromosome of D. melanogaster, the function of the terminal gene was to seal the break.
+He termed this gene a "telomere", from the Greek telos (end) and meros (part).

 In the early 1970s, Soviet theorist Alexey Olovnikov first recognized that chromosomes could not completely replicate their ends; this is known as the "end replication problem".
 Building on this, and accommodating Leonard Hayflick's idea of limited somatic cell division, Olovnikov suggested that DNA sequences are lost every time a cell replicates until the loss reaches a critical level, at which point cell division ends.
 According to his theory of marginotomy, DNA sequences at the ends of telomeres are represented by tandem repeats, which create a buffer that determines the number of divisions that a certain cell clone can undergo.
-Furthermore, it was predicted that a specialized DNA polymerase (originally called a tandem-DNA-polymerase) could extend telomeres in immortal tissues such as germ line, cancer cells and stem cells.
+Furthermore, it was predicted that a specialized DNA polymerase (originally called a tandem-DNA-polymerase) could extend telomeres in immortal tissues such as germline, cancer cells and stem cells.
 It also followed from this hypothesis that organisms with circular genome, such as bacteria, do not have the end replication problem and therefore do not age.

-Olovnikov suggested that in germline cells, cells of vegetatively propagated organisms, and immortal cell populations such as most cancer cell lines, an enzyme might be activated to prevent the shortening of DNA termini with each cell division.
+Olovnikov suggested that in cells of vegetatively propagated organisms, germline, and immortal cell populations (e.g., cancer cells), an enzyme might be activated to prevent the shortening of DNA termini with each cell division.

 In 1975–1977, Elizabeth Blackburn, working as a postdoctoral fellow at Yale University with Joseph G. Gall, discovered the unusual nature of telomeres, with their simple repeated DNA sequences composing chromosome ends.
 Blackburn, Carol Greider, and Jack Szostak were awarded the 2009 Nobel Prize in Physiology or Medicine for the discovery of how chromosomes are protected by telomeres and the enzyme telomerase.